16 April 2024 / 5-Min Read / Translate

 To summarise, use the ball that helps you improve and/or makes squash the most fun to play.
 Don't be bullied by Ball Snobs who think that the double yellow dot is the only ball to use if you want to be a "serious" player.
 Don't let them gatekeep you.

-If you are not sure which ball to sue, start with the bouncier one and keep using it if you feel benefit, or move to a less bouncy ball when you feel more capable and confident.
+If you are not sure which ball to use, start with the bouncier one and keep using it if you feel benefit, or move to a less bouncy ball when you feel more capable and confident.

 As always, if you have any doubts, comments or questions, just send me an email and I'll respond.